|Acco is a bustling coastal city in northern Israel with a unique sense of ancient history, modern amenities, parks culture and community.

 The city offers a wide variety of employment opportunities as well as frequent bus and train transportation to such cities as Haifa, Nahariya, Karmiel and Tel Aviv as well as to area office parks.
 Haifa is less than 30 minutes away by train and Tel Aviv is about an hour and a half away.
 Nahariya is a 15 minute drive and Karmiel is about a 25 minute drive away.

 Although Acco has a mixed Jewish/Arab population, there are no schools with a mixed student body.
 The city is home to 20 schools, both religious and secular, including Shuvu, Noam, Beit Yaakov, and Amit, which go from 1st grade until 12th.
-There are also free day-care centers and Ganim (pre-schools) located within the city that generally charge around 300 NIS a month.
+There are also free day-care centers and Ganim (pre-schools) located within the city that charge around 300 NIS a month.
 Acco is also home to a Yeshivat Hesder and a Michlala where students can earn a BA or BS.
 There is also a Navy Officer training school and a center for education for adults aged 18-40, which hosts psychometric tests, higher education for soldiers.
 There is a Vocational training Center for Electronics, CNC, Metal Working, Soldering and more.